LaudateCorpus1/node-s3log/README.md

 Then you can log data using `log.emit(string)`.
 If the memory buffer exceeds 10 MB or after every hour, the data will be pushed into the specified S3 bucket.
-The objects are named by concatenating the specified prefix and a timestamp.
+The objects are named by concatenating the specified prefix ('example_' in the example above) and a timestamp.

 Caveats
 -------